pitmonticone/Survey.jl/CONTRIBUTING.md

 The steps required to add a new docstring are listed below:
 * find a suitable object definition in `src/` that the docstring will be most applicable to;
-* add a doctring above the definition;
+* add a docstring above the definition;
 * find a suitable `@docs` code block in the `docs/src/lib/functions.md` file where you would like the docstring to appear; (if the docstring is added to an object that is not exported add it to `docs/src/lib/internals.md`);